E-commerce.

 }

-Use the member identifier form your shop already has.
+Use whichever member identifier your shop already stores.
 Email is common, but UUID, member number, and unique identifier also work.

 Optional: Member claim flow